-10 years later a 22-year old law student by the name of Scott Brown won the magazine's first Male Centerfold Contest - yes, the same Scott Brown who's now a Republican Senator from Massachusetts.
-Other celebrity centerfolds included football great Jim Brown (1973), singer John Davidson (1974) and Arnold Schwarzenegger (1977).
+Ten years after Reynolds' "expose", a 22-year-old law student by the name of Scott Brown won the magazine's first Male Centerfold Contest - yes, the same Scott Brown who was elected a Republican Senator from Massachusetts in 2010 (and who, politics aside, is still quite sexy).
+Other celebrity centerfolds have included football great Jim Brown (1973), singer John Davidson (1974) and Arnold Schwarzenegger (1977).

 Two new magazines for women featuring full frontal male nudity, Playgirl and Viva, began publishing the year after Reynolds' centerfold.
 Pictured to the right are actors Peter Lupus (far right) from Mission Impossible and Lyle Waggoner from The Carol Burnett Show, both who posed for Playgirl.
-It's still published but Viva folded long ago, in 1980.
+While Playgirl is still published, Viva (which my sister subscribed to) folded long ago, in 1980.